rfbaylon/Philosophy-Notes/Genres/Analytic/Ethics/Normative Ethics/Realism/Virtue Ethics.md

 	VE does have incredibly firm principles, just not in the way deontologists or utilitarains concieve of principles.
 The virtue ethicist has hard and fast principles that ought never be broken such as "Don't be dishonest" and "Be courageous" Even though VE doesnt have hard and fast *rules* of action, that doesnt mean the postion is unprincipled. ([[On Virtue Ethics]], 85)

 ### Virtue Ethics Fails in Motivation
-As outlined in [[Kant]]'s work, the proper moral motivation is acting purely from duty rather than in accordance with it (See [[Categorical Imperative]]).
+As outlined in [[Kant]]'s work, the proper moral motivation is acting purely from duty rather than in accordance with it (See [[Deontology]]).
 If something is done because it would please the agent to do so or because they have an emotional attatchment to it, that seems to be the wrong kind of motivation -- yet virtue ethics precisely supports these reasons for action.
 	A2: Something is virtuous insofar as it is done for a reason that supports the virtues.
 If someone does something because it was the courageous thing, the honest thing, or the charitable thing, then they have done so for the right reasons.
 The following is a decent definition of a virtuous action done for a virtuous reason from [[Hursthouse]]
 		"'The virtuous agent chooses virtuous actions "for their own sake"' means 'the virtuous agent chooses virtuous actions for at least one of a certain type or range of reasons, X', where 'the type or range X' is typical of, and differs according to, whichever virtue is in question." ([[On Virtue Ethics]], 127-128).
 		Or, " The V agent chose the V act *qua* V" ([[On Virtue Ethics]], 129)